LarsBrand/who-is-it/README.md

 this is a small game that was developed for a family gathering.

 ## Objective
-The sets op a bunch of zoomed in images.
+The host sets op a bunch of zoomed in images.
 Participants try to guess who it is.
-after eveveryone has made their guess the host reveals the answer and full image.
+After eveveryone has made their guess the host reveals the answer and full image.

 ## Controls